We never forget that there is a whole world beyond the classroom. We encourage pupils to remember that we are a part of the world - not apart from it.

 — Rachel Hughes (Assistant Head: Outreach and Partnerships)

-Service and volunteering
+Service and partnerships

 Our innovative entrepreneurship programmes in the Fourth Form and Sixth Form enable pupils to develop creative and commercial ideas and products.
 In the Fourth Form, pupils develop business plans to generate money for a charity of their choice.
 In the Sixth Form, £10,000 is awarded to winning teams to help them bring their entrepreneurial ideas to market.